 Animal Care and Control Centre care for more than 800 feral cats every summer.
 These cats have had little to no socialization with humans, which means they are wild animals and not adoptable.
 Although it is important to get these animals off the streets and decrease the feral cat population, it does pose the question: "Now what?"

-We now offer the Barn Buddy Program, which places feral cats with willing and appropriate rural applicants who can provide outdoor residency and access to shelter, food and water.
-This program will run from April 1 to October 30 every year.
+The Barn Buddy Program places feral cats with willing and appropriate rural applicants who can provide outdoor residency and access to shelter, food and water.
+This program runsfrom April 1 to October 30 every year.
 All feral cats will be fixed and microchipped, at no cost to the applicant.
 Caregivers must also provide veterinary care, when appropriate, and provide a bi-annual update on how the cat is doing to Animal Care and Control.

 Donations are accepted in lieu of an adoption fee and will help to cover costs of in-centre care and surgeries.